BadTimeTem/Fedora.conf/README.md

 	```
 2. Most apps can also be installed from a graphical interface, using the **Software** app.

 3. This guide is a work in progress.
-Please reffer to [the Fedora docs](https://docs.fedoraproject.org/en-US/docs/) for anything that's not included here.
+Please refer to [the Fedora docs](https://docs.fedoraproject.org/en-US/docs/) for anything that's not included here.

 ## Basic Stuff
 ### Enabling 3rd party repositories